The Difference Between Multi-Slide and Progressive Die Stamping

 Four-slider / multi-slider stamping

 As the name implies, the four-slide metal stamping machine has four movable skateboards.
 In contrast, a multi-slide die press may have more than four moving slip dies.
-Four-slide or multi-slide metal stampings work at right angles horizontally, and the slides (rams) in the machine impact the coil material to produce the finished product. metal stamping
+Four-slide or multi-slide metal stampings work at right angles horizontally, and the slides (rams) in the machine impact the coil material to produce the finished product.

 Servo motors or mechanically driven cams acting on the slider can produce complex elbows and shapes.
-With this type of machine, threads, screw insertion, riveting, and other value-added assembly operations can be added. bending part
+With this type of machine, threads, screw insertion, riveting, and other value-added assembly operations can be added.

 Compared to progressive die stamping, four-slider and multi-slider stamping reduces waste by an average of 31%.
 This is achieved by eliminating the need for a guide hole and replacing the guide operation with a slotted blank holder, which allows the part to change from punching to forming without the need for a guide.
 Keats can also purchase raw materials based on the exact width of the part and eliminate trimming.
 Since four-slider production allows the use of an unlimited number of planes and axes, it can produce up to 375 parts per minute, making it ideal for mass production of highly complex parts such as: